vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 Following Minimal API, we can also use the `Results` union type to allow for multiple possible return values.

-Ultimately though, this comes down to a trade-off between code that needs to be written, and adding guardrails for ourselves.
+Ultimately though, this comes down to a trade-off between using those expressive helper methods, and adding guardrails for ourselves.

 [click]

-We'll focus now on the first line again, where we can see we've passed in the return type here.
+We'll focus now on the first line here, where we can see we've passed in the return type.

-This is a good segue into the different classes from which we can inherit.
+This is a good segue into the different classes from which we can inherit when creating a new endpoint.

 [click]

 We started by inheriting from `EndpointWithoutRequest` with _no_ type parameter.
 As mentioned earlier, this is used when we have neither a request nor response DTO.

-By passing in a type for our response, we're now describing an endpoint with no request DTO, but with a response DTO.

 [click]

+By passing in a type for our response, we're now describing an endpoint with no request DTO, but _with_ a response DTO.

+[click]

-Inheriting from the `Endpoint` class expects that we provide a type for the request DTO, and optionally we can pass a type for the response DTO.
+Inheriting from the `Endpoint` class expects that we provide a type for the request DTO, and optionally [click], we can pass in a type for the response DTO if we're returning one.

+[click]

 We can then pass the request into the `HandleAsync` method, and access it in our handler code.
 -->